snuece20/Resnet50cifar10/README.md

 data contains cifa10 batches (test batch and batches for training) which loaded from datasetcodes.
 dataset contains data loading codes.
-main contains codes for training and testing cifar10 data with ResNet50 network. output data(trained weights and test result also saved in main directory)
+main contains codes for training and testing cifar10 data with ResNet50 network. output data(trained weights and test result) also saved in main directory.

 ### Data
 The data directory is configured as shown in the structure below.